Ghana: Tourism

 In 2011, tourists visiting Ghana numbered 1,087,000, with arrivals including South Americans, Asians, Europeans, and North Americans.
 Among the attractions and tourist destinations are waterfalls such as Kintampo waterfalls and the largest waterfall in west Africa, Wli waterfalls, the coastal palm-lined sandy beaches, caves, mountains, rivers, and reservoirs and lakes such as Lake Bosumtwi and the largest human-made lake in the world by surface area, Lake Volta, dozens of forts and castles, World Heritage Sites, nature reserves and national parks.
-Notable castles are Cape Coast Castle and the Elmina Castle.
+Castles include Cape Coast Castle and the Elmina Castle.
 Castles mark where blood was shed in the slave trade and preserve and promote the African heritage stolen and destroyed through the slave trade.
 The World Heritage Convention of UNESCO named Ghana's castles and forts as World Heritage Monuments: "The Castles and Forts of Ghana shaped not only Ghana's history but that of the world over four centuries as the focus of first the gold trade and then the slave trade.
 They are a significant and emotive symbol of European–African encounters and of the starting point of the African Diaspora."

 The World Economic Forum statistics in 2010 showed that out of the world's favourite tourist destinations, Ghana was ranked 108th out of 139 countries.
 The country had moved two places up from the 2009 rankings.
 In 2011, Forbes magazine published that Ghana was ranked the 11th most friendly country in the world.
 The assertion was based on a survey in 2010 of a cross-section of travellers.
 Of all the African countries that were included in the survey, Ghana ranked highest.
 Tourism is the fourth highest earner of foreign exchange for the country.
 In 2024, Ghana ranked as the 55th most peaceful country in the world.

 Up and down the coastline, surfing spots have been identified and cultivated by locals and internationals.
 Surfers have made trips to the country to sample the waves.
 Surfers carried their boards amid traditional fishing vessels.

 According to Destination Pride, Ghana's Pride score is 22 (out of 100).